Ozempic and Gastroparesis: What Published Reports and FDA Labeling Reveal

-From General Health to Specific Risk
+From General Wellness to Population-Level Risk

-Building on the understanding that modern therapeutics require refined risk assessment, we now examine the specific clinical evidence linking Ozempic (semaglutide) to gastroparesis.
-Ozempic is a glucagon-like peptide-1 (GLP-1) receptor agonist approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus and to reduce the risk of major adverse cardiovascular events in those with established cardiovascular disease (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Its mechanism involves slowing gastric emptying, which contributes to glycemic control but also raises concerns about gastroparesis—a condition characterized by delayed gastric emptying without mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, and abdominal pain.
-Clinical presentation of gastroparesis overlaps significantly with the gastrointestinal adverse reactions reported in Ozempic trials.
+Building on the recognition of population-level risk, it is essential to examine the specific clinical evidence linking Ozempic to gastroparesis.
+Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus, and to reduce the risk of major adverse cardiovascular events in adults with type 2 diabetes and established cardiovascular disease (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Its mechanism of action involves slowing gastric emptying, which contributes to its glucose-lowering effects but also raises concerns about gastrointestinal adverse events, including gastroparesis.
+Gastroparesis is a disorder characterized by delayed gastric emptying in the absence of mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
+Clinical diagnosis typically involves gastric emptying scintigraphy or breath tests.
+The condition can be idiopathic or secondary to diabetes, surgery, or medications.
+In the context of Ozempic, the drug's pharmacological effect of delaying gastric emptying may exacerbate or unmask gastroparesis in susceptible individuals.

-Clinical Trial Data on Gastrointestinal Adverse Reactions
+Clinical Trial Data: Incidence of Gastrointestinal Adverse Reactions

-In pooled placebo-controlled studies, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation, and more patients receiving Ozempic 0.5 mg (3.1%) and Ozempic 1 mg (3.8%) discontinued treatment due to gastrointestinal adverse reactions than patients receiving placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-In a trial with Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic 2 mg (34.0%) vs Ozempic 1 mg (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Additional gastrointestinal adverse reactions with a frequency of less than 5% included dyspepsia (placebo 1.9%, 0.5 mg 3.5%, 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-While these data do not explicitly diagnose gastroparesis, the symptom profile—particularly nausea, vomiting, dyspepsia, and gastroesophageal reflux—aligns with gastroparesis presentation.
+Evidence from placebo-controlled trials indicates that gastrointestinal adverse reactions occur more frequently with Ozempic than placebo.
+In pooled trials, gastrointestinal adverse reactions were reported in 15.3% of placebo patients, 32.7% of those on Ozempic 0.5 mg, and 36.4% on Ozempic 1 mg (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+The majority of nausea, vomiting, and diarrhea occurred during dose escalation.
+Discontinuation due to gastrointestinal adverse reactions was higher with Ozempic (3.1% for 0.5 mg, 3.8% for 1 mg) compared to placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+In a trial comparing Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred in 30.8% and 34.0% of patients, respectively (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Additional gastrointestinal adverse reactions reported at frequencies below 5% include dyspepsia (placebo 1.9%, Ozempic 0.5 mg 3.5%, Ozempic 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+While these are not specifically labeled as gastroparesis, they align with symptoms of delayed gastric emptying.

-Risk Communication and Labeling Gaps
+Mechanistic Link and Risk Communication Gaps

 Important Notice